-You can make it yourself as per the recipe below or you can buy a gluten free ranch flavoring like this one.
+You can make it yourself as per the recipe below or you can buy a gluten-free ranch flavoring like this one.

-- 1 table spoon of dried organic dill weed
+- 1 tablespoon of dried organic dill weed

-- 3 table spoons of organic dried parsley
+- 3 tablespoons of freshly chopped parsley

 - 2 teaspoons of organic garlic powder